December Landscaping Purchases: Why Winter Is the Smartest Time to Buy

 Don’t overlook hardscape and tools

-December sales aren’t limited to plants.
-Paving stones, decorative gravel, landscape fabric, drip irrigation components, and hand tools all go on sale at home centers and garden shops during winter.
+December sales aren’t limited to plants and consumables.
+Paving stones, decorative gravel, and hand tools all go on sale at home centers and garden shops during winter.
 If you know you’ll need a soaker hose or a new pair of bypass pruners come spring, buy them now at 20% to 40% off.

 Specific deals I look for every December:

 • Bypass pruners: Felco F-2 pruners run $55-65 normally.
 December closeouts at independent shops drop them to $40-45.
 Worth every penny.
-They last 20 years.
+They last 20 years with nothing more than an annual blade sharpening and a new spring every five years.

 If you’re planning a bigger project, December and January are also the cheapest months to book a landscaping contractor.
 Their schedules are wide open and they’ll negotiate on price.